Skip to content

 3. Nothing else to get through.

 Turning off your firewall to allow Power Platform resources through would create a massive attack surface, exposing your Azure resources to the public internet.
-Without vNet integration, letting your Power Platform resources clear the firewalls would require safelisting the IP addresses of the Power Platform region.
-Doing so would also allow bad actors inside or outside your organization to potentially reach your resources, as long as they’re using Power Platform in the same region.
+Without vNet integration, letting your Power Platform resources clear the firewalls would require safelisting the Power Platform region.
+Doing so would also allow bad actors, both inside and outside your organization, to access your resources, provided they use Power Platform in the same region.
 That’s better than having no firewall, but it’s still a risk.

 With Power Platform Virtual Network integration, you can designate secure, managed environments within your tenant that can access specific Azure resources, giving you complete control over the connections.
 Your network stays safe.
 Nothing will get through except what you allow.